What is the course about?

 How will I be taught, and will there be any work outside the class?

 Each student will be assigned a portion of text to prepare each week, together with some grammar sentences.
 There will be general discussion on all points arising from the text.
-Homework: about 2 hours per week.
+Homework: 1.5 - 2 hours per week.

 Are there any other costs?
 Is there anything I need to bring?